 - Use it as a replacement for butter or oil in cakes and cupcakes

 - Make some apple pancakes!

 - Serve some homemade applesauce with ice cream!

 - Apples - Granny Smith, McIntosh, Elstar, and Golden Delicious are some of the best apples for this recipe.

-- Lemon juice or vinegar *optional - this makes sure your sauce doesn’t turn brown and gives it a slightly tart flavor.
+- Lemon juice or vinegar *optional makes sure your sauce doesn't turn brown and gives it a slightly tart flavor.

 - You can freeze your applesauce.
-Divide it over freezer bags of containers and you can store your sauce in the freezer for up to 3 months
+Divide it over freezer bags or containers, and you can store your sauce in the freezer for up to 3 months.

 - Spices like nutmeg, cinnamon, speculaas spice, and pumpkin spice are delicious in applesauce.

 - You can steam your apples instead of boiling them.

 Other apple desserts you will love!